YoranFox/datascience-portfolio/portfolio.md

 ## Presenations

 During the project I have done 3 presenations.
 Two internal presentations and 1 external presentation.
-In week 4 i did the presentation together with Klara, we created the powerpoint together and we divided the slides into equealy.
+In week 4 i did the presentation together with Klara, we created the powerpoint together and we divided the slides equealy.

 **Internal**